Reimaden-Modding/unkindled/README.md

 `unkindled:self_igniting_fuel`
 Items in this tag bypass the need to manually ignite a furnace.
 Includes the bucket of lava and blaze rod by default.

+## Sidedness

+While this is technically not required on the client, slight visual errors will occur.
+If possible, Unkindled should be installed on both server and client.